 From its globe-changing inception in the swinging sixties right through to the bass-driven modern era, popular music has always been at the forefront of all things fashion and culture.
 Responsible for bringing the darkest of subcultures to the mainstream, popular music gains its traction in cities and towns before dominating the global airwaves.
 Nowhere is this more true than London.

-While bedroom production is well and truly on the rise, there’s nothing quite like a full-blown studio to get the most out of the UK’s best artists.
+While bedroom production is well and truly on the rise, there’s nothing quite like a full-blown music studio to get the most out of the UK’s best artists.
 And it’s been that way since the 60s.
 In unassuming buildings, hidden away on the capital’s sidestreets, producers, singers, bands and sound technicians are producing best seller after best seller.
 Want to know more?
-Check out our list of the most famous recording studios in London:
+Check out our list of the most famous recording studios:

 1. Britannia Row Studios – Wandsworth, London.